Supercharge your Android phone with Avast Cleanup

 The average price of a 1 TB HDD.

 Generally, you’ll experience much crisper gaming with an SSD.
-Given the huge amounts of data a game has to shuffle back and forth (loading levels, character models, etc.), an SSD helps games load and run faster.
+Given the huge amounts of data a game needs to shuffle back and forth, an SSD helps games load and run faster.
 You’ll also experience less stutter when gaming, as the rest of your PC doesn’t need to wait for game data to load — which offers quite an advantage, especially in the eSports arena.

 Here’s a simple example: Loading the world of GTA V takes about 25 seconds on my Samsung 970 Evo Plus with an SSD, compared to more than two minutes when using an old mechanical hard disk.
-It’s a game changer, and it’s why you should always use an SSD if you’re building your own gaming PC.
+It’s a literal game-changer, and it’s why you should always use an SSD if you’re building your own gaming PC.